MuhammadAhsan66/Instagram-Clone/README.md

 rails -v
 ```

-The ouput should start with something like `Rails 5.2.7` If not, install the right ruby version
+The output should start with something like `Rails 5.2.7` If not, install the right ruby version

 # System dependencies
-All the system dependencies are includes in gemfile.
+All the system dependencies are included in Gemfile.
 Just run this command to build the dependencies:

 ``` bundle install ```